srseidel/atrocitee-astro/Docs/Atrocitee-MVP-Phase2-ProductManagement.md

 - [ ] Product variants are correctly displayed and managed

 ### Category System
-- [ ] Categories can be created and managed
+- [x] Categories can be created and managed
-- [ ] Products can be assigned to categories
+- [x] Products can be assigned to categories
+- [x] Printful categories can be mapped to Atrocitee categories
 - [ ] Category browsing works for customers
 - [ ] Category filtering is functional